Clean Energy Fuels Corp. (CLNE) Review – Making Smarter Decisions

 Clean Energy Fuels Corp.
 (CLNE) Insider Activity

 A total of 7 insider transactions have happened at Clean Energy Fuels Corp.
 (CLNE) in the last six months, with sales accounting for 3 and purchases happening 4 times.
-The most recent transaction is an insider sale by Littlefair Andrew J, the company’s CEO and President.
-SEC filings show that Littlefair Andrew J sold 55,779 shares of the company’s common stock on Jan 20 at a price of $10.03 per share for a total of $0.56 million.
-Following the sale, the insider now owns 1.4 million shares.
+The most recent transaction is an insider sale by Corbus Barclay, the company’s SVP, Strategic Development.
+SEC filings show that Corbus Barclay sold 4,651 shares of the company’s common stock on Feb 26 at a price of $12.40 per share for a total of $57672.0.
+Following the sale, the insider now owns 0.66 million shares.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.